DHTMLX/docs-todolist/docs/guides/task_operations.md

 # Task operations

+Use task menu
+Use key navigation
+Call API methods that are described below

 ## Adding a new task

 To add a new task to the list, use the [addItem()] method: